-Classic Field Surveys vs. Laser Scanning: Which Data Acquisition Method is Better?
+Classic Field Surveys vs. Laser Scanning: Choosing the Best Data Acquisition Method for Accuracy & Efficiency

 What are Classic Field Surveys?

-• Level: A device that can measure the difference in elevation between two points using a bubble or a laser beam.
+• Levelling Instruments: A device that can measure the difference in elevation between two points using a bubble or a laser beam.

 • Compass: A device that can measure the direction of a point relative to the magnetic north or a reference direction.